[Minor revision–posted 1/26/21 (replaces 5/14/18 edition)]

 (3) Employees who express interest in different positions may do so without jeopardizing their current position or future opportunities.

 (4) Employees who meet the requirements outlined in section 5.b.(1) are not required to notify their present supervisor when applying for promotions or transfers.
 It is the employee's responsibility to schedule appointments at a time when they will cause the least disruption of work, and they may be limited by the supervisor to a reasonable number.
 Supervisors may not limit the number of interviews scheduled outside the regular work schedule.
-Supervisors are not required to, but may permit employees to take time off to interview during regular work hours without charging leave accruals.
+Supervisors have the option to permit employees to take time off to interview during regular work hours without charging leave accruals.

 (5) The effective date of a job change should be determined jointly by the two departments, using a courtesy two-week notice as a guideline.